 * NEVER PLACE YOUR PAYMENT IN THE COMMUNITY MAILBOX * _________________________________________________________

-In recent months, Twin Lakes has experienced several acts of vandalism in our community.
+Over the past few years, Twin Lakes has experienced several acts of vandalism in our community.
 Beyond the aesthetic damage, vandalism is costly to repair.
-This year alone, the Home Owners Association Board of Directors has authorized over $2500 for vandalism repairs.
+This past year alone, the Homeowners' Association (HOA) Board of Directors has authorized over $2500 for vandalism repairs.

 What Can Homeowners Do?